PeachCollector for iOS

 PeachCollector helps you by managing a queue of events serialized until they are successfully published.

-The library is suitable for applications running on iOS 10 and above.
-The project is meant to be opened with the latest Xcode version (currently Xcode 11).
+The library is suitable for applications running on iOS 12 and above or tvOS 12 and above.
+The project is meant to be opened with the latest Xcode version (currently Xcode 12).

 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.